victorng40/tmmax/docs/source/index.rst

 .. sidebar:: Documentation Overview

-   Installation
+   This documentation is organized to guide the reader through the capabilities of TMMax:

-      Environment setup and dependencies.
+   • **Installation** – environment setup and dependencies

-   User Guide
-      Theoretical background, motivation, and numerical benchmark results.
+   • **User Guide** – theoretical background, motivation, and numerical benchmark results

-   Examples
-      Demonstration cases for practical use.
+   • **Examples** – demonstration cases for practical use

-   Workshops
-      Instructional sessions designed to teach users how to work with TMMax.
+   • **Workshops** – instructional sessions designed to teach users how to work with TMMax

-   Contributing
-      Community guidelines for participation.
+   • **Contributing** – community guidelines for participation

-   Credits
-      References to external projects and resources that inspired this work.
+   • **Credits** – references to external projects and resources that inspired this work

-   FAQ
-      Frequently asked questions.
+   • **FAQ** – frequently asked questions

 .. toctree::
    :maxdepth: 2